 What is a Cybersecurity Compliance Audit?

-A cybersecurity compliance audit is a process by which a third-party agency assesses whether or not you have the proper security systems in place while also ensuring regulatory compliance. the best way to prepare for an external audit is to conduct a comprehensive internal audit in-house.
+A cybersecurity compliance audit is a process by which a third-party agency assesses whether or not you have the proper security systems in place while also ensuring regulatory compliance.
+The best way to prepare for an external audit is to conduct a comprehensive internal audit in-house.

 Conducting an internal audit allows you to review all the cybersecurity risks your organization faces.
 Additionally, you’ll be able to review your current defenses to see how your policies, procedures, and technologies stack up against the threats you’re facing.